apajulas/starter-hugo-academic-APwebsite/content/authors/admin/_index.md

   url: https://medicine.iu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: Abigail Pajulas is a PhD student at Indiana University - School of Medicine.
+bio: Abigail Pajulas is a PhD student

 # Interests to show in About widget
 interests: